codebyfire/slackquizbot/README.md

 # Slack Quizbot

-A NodeJS module using Slack's RTM to create a Slack bot to run quizzes in your Slack channel.
-There are some quizzes included  but you can create your own quiz with the [Slack Quizbot Quiz Builder](http://codebyfire.github.io/slackquizbotbuilder)
+A NodeJS module using Slack's RTM to create a Slack Quizbot to run quizzes in your Slack channel.
+There are some quizzes included  but you can create your own quiz with the [Slack Quizbot Quiz Builder](http://codebyfire.github.io/slackquizbotbuilder).

 ## Requirements
 * Slack bot - instructions on how to create a bot for your team at https://api.slack.com/bot-users